kaidez/typescript-duck-simulator/notes.md

 * in Visual Studio Code, you can either "Go to a Definition" and jump to where your code is referenced or "Peek at a Definition" and see that code from where you are in the IDE.

-* TypeScript only injected code when there was class inheritance...it did the "_extends" thing.
-Is this still true?
+* TypeScript only injected code when there was class inheritance...it did built `_extends` in the way described in _JavaScript Web Applications_ by Alex Macaw.
+Is that still true or does it do other types of code injection?

 * edX MIGHT have a free course <a href="https://www.edx.org/course/introduction-typescript-microsoft-dev201x-1">here</a> after April 18th, 2016.
 Watch that space!!!!